aapp1420/BERT-analysis/README.md

 store each xnli data with its

-{"input_ids": ..., "layer_0": the embedding of each data in numpy array in layer_0, "layer_1": the embedding of each data in numpy array in layer_1, "layer_2": the embedding of each data in numpy array in layer_2, ... "layer_12":the embedding of each data in numpy array in layer_12}
+{"input_ids": ..., "layer_0": the embedding of each data in numpy array in layer_0, "layer_1": the embedding of each data in numpy array in layer 1, "layer_2": the embedding of each data in numpy array in layer 2, ... "layer_12":the embedding of each data in numpy array in layer 12}

-(data is a list of dict)
+(generated data is a list of dict)

 Hint: you need to save the data generate from pretrained model and fintuned-model (the model you save)